 Leverage Your Surroundings

 “One of the ways we leveraged our natural surroundings on the farm to create an extra experience for our guests was to make some walking trails through our front woods.
-These woods are beautiful but not very useful for us to farm on.
+These woods are beautiful, but not very useful for us to farm on.
 The creeks wind through these woods making for scenic, fun, adventurous trails.
 It was a perfect solution for taking some unusable land and making it usable,” Elizabeth said.

 Offer Authentic Experiences